Fingo2409/pypit/README.md

 sudo mv typit.service /etc/systemd/system
 ```

-pypit is using port 22 (ssh) to listen to connection. if you want another port change the "ExecStart" line in typit.service
+pypit is using port 22 (ssh) to listen for connections. if you want another port change the "ExecStart" line in typit.service

 ```
 ExecStart=/usr/local/bin/pypit -l -p <port>